-Apple CEO backs privacy laws, warns of data ‘weaponization’
+Apple CEO backs privacy laws, warns data being ‘weaponized’

-BRUSSELS (AP) — The head of Apple has endorsed tough privacy laws for both Europe and the U.S. and renewed the technology giant’s commitment to protecting users’ personal data.
+BRUSSELS (AP) — The head of Apple on Wednesday endorsed tough privacy laws for both Europe and the U.S. and renewed the technology giant’s commitment to protecting personal data, which he warned was being “weaponized” against users.

-Apple CEO Tim Cook also warned that personal data is being “weaponized” against users, in comments at an international conference on data privacy on Wednesday.
+Speaking at an international conference on data privacy, Apple CEO Tim Cook applauded European Union authorities for bringing in a strict new data privacy law this year and said the iPhone maker fully supports a U.S. federal privacy law.

-Cook applauded European Union authorities for bringing in a strict new data privacy law this year.
+Cook’s remarks, along with comments due later from Google and Facebook top bosses, in the European Union’s home base in Brussels, underscore how the U.S. tech giants are jostling to curry favor in the region as regulators tighten their scrutiny.

-He said the company fully supports a comprehensive federal privacy law for the United States.
+Data protection has become a major political issue worldwide, and European regulators have led the charge in setting new rules for the big internet companies.
+The EU’s new laws on data privacy require companies to change the way they do business in the region, and a number of headline-grabbing data breaches have raised public awareness of the issue.

 Most Read Business Stories